Alice-Githui/Xtranet-Communications/README.md

 To acquire a local copy:

-- Clone the repository to your desired location
+- Clone the repository to your desired location/folder
+- Create a virtual environment and activate it to create a mini-environment/system
+- In your terminal, run the command pip install -r requirements.txt to install all the application dependencies
-- Open the app on your preferred editor to view the source code
+- Open the app on your preferred editor i.e Visual Studio Code to view the source code
-- Run the app by running python manage.py runserver command to view the app
+- Run the app by running python3 manage.py runserver command to run the application on a local environment

 ## Known Bugs
 - None at the moment